numpy/numpy/doc/neps/nep-0031-uarray.rst

 For ``numpy.random``, it's still necessary to make the C-API fit the one proposed in `NEP-19 <https://numpy.org/neps/nep-0019-rng-policy.html>`_.
 This is impossible for `mkl-random`, because then it would need to be rewritten to fit that framework.
-The general guarantees on stream compatibility will be the same as before: If there's a backend that affects ``numpy.random`` set, we make no guarantees about stream compatibility, and it is up to the backend author to provide their own guarantees.
+The guarantees on stream compatibility will be the same as before, but if there's a backend that affects ``numpy.random`` set, we make no guarantees about stream compatibility, and it is up to the backend author to provide their own guarantees.